 - Direct Costs: Direct costs are the expenses directly associated with the cost of manufacturing any goods or providing any service.
-Example, labor cost, raw material cost.
+E.g., labor cost, raw material cost.

 - Indirect Costs: These are the cost which cannot be directly linked with the manufacture of a product.
 These are also called as overhead costs.
-For Example, Rent and salary costs.
+E.g., Rent and salary costs.

-- Gross Profit: Gross Profit or Gross Income is calculated as Revenue minus Cost of Goods Sold.
+- Gross Profit: We calculate Gross Profit or Gross Income by subtracting the Cost of Goods Sold from Revenue.

 - Operating Expense: These are the expenses incurred in running the core business.
-For Example, Rent, wages and Insurance cost.
+E.g., Rent, wages, and Insurance cost.

 - Depreciation & Amortization: It is the cost of wear and tear of tangible and intangible assets.

-- Non-Operating Income: Income earned from other than the core business activities.
-For example, profit from the sale of assets.
+- Non-Operating Income: Income earned from other than the core business activities; E.g., profit from the sale of assets.

 - Non-Operating Expense: Expenses not related to the running of the core business.
-For example interest cost and taxes.
+E.g., interest cost and taxes.

 How does Operating Earnings Work?

 The Operating Profit works as per the below order.
-We have a Sales revenue figure from which we reduce COGS i.e. cost of goods sold which includes Raw material cost, wages cost, etc. to get Gross Profit.
-Other Operating expenses such as Rent, Insurance cost, depreciation, etc. are reduced from Gross Profit to get Operating profit figure.
+We have a Sales revenue figure from which we reduce COGS, i.e., the cost of goods sold, which includes Raw material cost, wages cost, etc. to get Gross Profit.
+Other Operating expenses such as Rent, Insurance cost, depreciation, etc. are reduced from Gross Profit to get Operating profit figures.